B2B to B2C

 The extension of existing and development of new business models can cause non-retailers - specifically brands with a B2B mentality - to face a steep learning curve.
 Today’s consumers research, transact and share their experience across multiple channels online.
 To survive, it is essential for a business to place the customer at the centre of every decision made.

-IVIS Group understand how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful multi-channel B2C business.
+IVIS Group understand how brands and retailers alike can make this transition and collaborate with them through the phases of strategy, transformation and optimisation to achieve a successful omni-channel B2C business.